 Paxton is determined to prove that Caleb is not vampire material, because, as Paxton puts it, his wet dream is to suck Caleb to death.
 When Caleb gets punched in the face during a bar brawl, Paxton runs his finger along Caleb’s luscious pouting lip to scoop the blood off and then licks Caleb’s blood from his finger.
 Paxton next throws his arms around the neck of a bearded bar dude like he’s about to kiss him, then leans in to do the old vampire hickey, making a comment about preferring them when they’re shaved—so clearly he’s eaten men before.
 Does ANYONE else think this is all kinda gay???
 On top of that, the old vamp trapped in a young boy’s body can’t resist grabbing a nice hold of Caleb’s crotch when he first meets him (can you say unCOMfortable?), and his name happens to be homo…I mean, Homer.

-Finally, methinks this movie maybe should have been titled Near Dawn instead of Near Dark.
-Sure, it’s not the scariest title, but this isn’t exactly a scary movie.
+Finally, methinks the title maybe should have been Near Dawn instead of Near Dark.
 The fact is, nothing happens “near dark” in this film.
 It all happens near dawn!
 The vamps are constantly in a panic because the sun is about to come out.
 Some of the most exciting moments come when the vamps get caught in the sunlight and begin sizzling.
-It definitely makes for one smoking ending!
+It definitely makes for one smoking ending.

 Of course, many vampire lore traditionalists might not like the “cure” for vampirism as introduced in the last moments of this film…